ZueFe/skraper/README.md

 [![](https://jitpack.io/v/sokomishalov/skraper.svg)](https://jitpack.io/#sokomishalov/skraper)

 # Overview
-Cli tool and kotlin library which allows scraping posts with media and other meta info from various sources without any authorization or full page rendering.
-Based on Kotlin/JVM coroutines and JSoup.
+Kotlin/JVM library and cli tool which allows scraping and downloading posts, attachments, other meta from more than 10 sources without any authorization or full page rendering.
+Based on coroutines and JSoup.

 Repository contains:
 - [Cli tool](#cli-tool)